 Let Obamacare be seen for what it is: yet another offensive in the long-running assault on individual rights in medicine.

-This article originally appeared on Voices for Reason, March 19, 2010.
+This story first appeared on Voices for Reason, March 19, 2010.